 The Tatonut Donut Shop, Ocean Springs

 By using potato flour, this bakery creates light, airy doughnuts that are fluffier than a cloud.
-They also whip up the cakey variety, such as iced king doughnuts with sparkling colored sugar.
+The Tatonut also whisp up the cakey variety, such as iced king doughnuts with sparkling colored sugar.
 (Fan of lightweight treats?
 Try our feather-light doughnut recipe.)